Observation of hexagonal close-packed water ice at conditions in ice giant planetary interiors

-In the second run, the ice sample was brought to over 200 GPa.
-During an initial compression of up to about 160 GPa, several thermal annealing cycles below 1500 K were performed to relieve non-hydrostatic stresses while keeping the sample within the stability field of bcc ice X and below its melting point.
-As expected, no additional diffraction features corresponding to other ice polymorphs were observed at this stage.
-Upon subsequent heating to higher temperatures (1800–2300 K) above 160 GPa, new diffraction peaks appeared, consistent with a coexistence of the hcp and fcc structures.
-Further compression to 197 GPa and heating to 2250 K led to an enhancement of the hcp reflections over the fcc ones (Fig. \ref{fig1}c, middle).
-Finally, after repeated heating cycles at 219 GPa up to 2630 K, the fcc peaks vanished and the hcp reflections became the sole observable phase (Fig. \ref{fig1}c, top).
+In the second run, the ice sample was compressed to over 200 GPa.
+During the initial compression up to about 160 GPa, several thermal annealing cycles below 1500 K were performed to relieve non-hydrostatic stresses while maintaining the sample within the stability field of bcc ice X. As expected, no additional diffraction features corresponding to other ice polymorphs were observed at this stage.
+Upon heating to higher temperatures (1800-2300 K) above 160 GPa, new diffraction peaks appeared, consistent with the coexistence of hcp and fcc structures.
+Further compression to 197 GPa and heating to 2250 K led to an enhancement of the hcp reflections relative to the fcc ones (Fig. \ref{fig3}, bottom pattern).
+As in run 1, the $d$-spacings of the 111 fcc and 002 hcp reflections almost coincide in the XRD patterns at 197 GPa.
+Inspection of the corresponding diffraction image also revealed anomalous diffuse scattering streaks accompanying the coexistence of fcc and hcp domains in the ice crystals at high temperature.
+This resembles the behavior of compressed noble-gases, in which hcp and fcc polymorphs coexist due to stacking disorder associated to martensitic transition mechanisms across a broad pressure range \cite{dewaele_stability_2021, rosa_martensitic_2022, brugman_strength_2025}.
+Finally, after heating cycles up to 2630 K and 219 GPa, the fcc peaks vanished and the sole observable ice phase is identified as hcp (Fig. \ref{fig3}, top pattern).

-As in run 1, the $d$-spacings of the 111 fcc and 002 hcp reflections coincide in the XRD patterns at 197 GPa.
-Inspection of the x-ray diffraction image corresponding to the $197$ GPa pattern also revealed anomalous diffuse scattering streaks, showing the coexistence of fcc and hcp domains in the ice crystals due to stacking disorder.
-This observation resembles the case of compressed noble-gases, in which hcp and fcc polymorphs coexist through martensitic mechanisms across a broad thermodynamic P-T range \cite{cynn_martensitic_2001, rosa_martensitic_2022,dewaele_stability_2021,brugman_strength_2025}
+Figure \ref{fig4} shows the relative thermal evolution of the lattice parameters for the hcp phase, obtained at different temperatures under laser heating at $197$ GPa.
+Notably, the thermal expansion of the hcp phase is almost entirely driven by elongation along the c-axis of the unit cell.
+In fact, the relative variation along this axis mirrors the crossover trend observed for the fcc phase in Ref. \cite{forestier_x-ray_2025}, also included in fig. \ref{fig4} for comparison.
+The thermal expansion of the c-axis shows an anomalous S-shape, previously identified as a hallmark of the type-II superionic transition in fcc ice \cite{forestier_x-ray_2025}.
+By analogy with the fcc phase, this suggests a superionic transition in the hcp polymorph as well, but characterized by an anisotropic proton diffusion---manifested here as an anisotropic thermal expansion.
+Interestingly, such an anisotropic proton hopping mechanism was observed in superionic \emph{pseudo}-hcp NH$_3$, associated with a clear elongation along the c-axis \cite{ninet_proton_2012}.